 This course explores the delivery of care to individuals and their families within community settings.
 The learner explores the unique issues related to interdependent care strategies within a family model that maximizes the health of individuals while continuing to function within their home environment.
 Prerequisites: CDMA, NUR 2810, NUR 3122

 This course provides the student an opportunity to explore two distinctly different community based settings during this practicum experience.
 The student provides evidence-based nursing care in community settings where the population of individuals and families have the need for assessment and interventions that are provided to maintain or improve their health status through care procedures and health education related to their health problem.
-Pre/Corequisite: NUR 4112. *This course is broken down into two 8 week terms.
+Pre/Corequisite: NUR 4112. *This course is broken down into two 8-week terms.
 Students must first take NUR 4113-101 and immediately take NUR4113-201 in the following session.
 Clinical hours are associated with this class.
 Students will be assisted with this process.

 This course addresses the impact of health policy, health care financing and economics, and legislative and regulatory authority on nursing practice and the health care delivery system.
 Societal and professional issues influencing nursing practice will be examined.
-Pre-requisites: CDMA, NUR 3122
+Prerequisite: CDMA

 This course addresses principles of leadership and management and organizational processes related to the practice of nursing using current evidence.
 Professional values, accountability, role transition, collegiality and interprofessional collaboration are addressed in this course.
-Pre/Corequisites: NUR 4114, NUR 4117
+Corequisite: NUR 4117

 This course provides students with the opportunity to enact the role of the professional nurse in selected health care settings.
 Students demonstrate the principles of leadership, management and organizational processes related to the practice of nursing using current evidence.
 Pre/Corequisite: NUR 4116.
 Clinical hours are associated with this class.
 Students will be assisted with this process.

 Cultural influences on health beliefs and practices are examined.
 Implications for providing culturally sensitive nursing care to diverse individuals, groups and communities are addressed.